OPG Supports the United Nations Sustainable Development Goals

 • In addition to Co-60, nuclear generation also produces heavy water, or deuterium oxide, as well as tritium, a by-product of CANDU reactor operation.
 Deuterium oxide is an isotopic form of water that can be used to enhance medical imaging and help pharmaceuticals last longer in the bloodstream.
 It is essential for the continued CANDU fission process, and it is also a component used in every smartphone.

-• OPG promoted mental health and well-being in various ways, including through partnering with Construction Safety Research Alliance and Construction Industry Institute on a mental health research project, and through an initiative with #ConvoPlate, where a conversation plate travelled to each part of the province to prompt conversations around mental health, sparking more than 800 conversations over the year.
+• OPG promoted mental health and well-being in various ways, including through partnering with Construction Safety Research Alliance and Construction Industry Institute on a mental health research project.

 4 - Quality EducationAlignment with SDG target: